 The Land Use law resources cover the intersection where the legal rights of property ownership and use meet the rights of the public and other landowners- by government regulation or private action – to limit certain rights and uses.
 Topics include: title to real property; heir property, common law claims, including trespass, nuisance and personal injury liability; hunting and timber rights; how property is zoned by local government; how society provides landowners incentives — through limitations of tort liability such as right to farm; Conservation incentives including cash payments and tax deductions for conservation easements and stream mitigation

-(VOLUNTARY AGRICULTURAL DISTRICTS) Commentary on 2018 Changes to NC Voluntary Agricultural District Law (The NC General Assembly made an important change to NC’s voluntary agricultural district law, which has resulted in ordinances covering 90 NC counties)
+(COMMENTARY) 2018 Changes to NC Voluntary Agricultural District Law (The NC General Assembly made an important change to NC’s voluntary agricultural district law, which has resulted in ordinances covering 90 NC counties)

-(VAD) Voluntary Agricultural District (VAD) Memorandum of Understanding (MOU) DRAFT Template (The template may be used for extending the application of a Voluntary Agricultural District (VAD) county ordinance to an incorporated municipal area of the county)
+(TEMPLATE) Voluntary Agricultural District (VAD) Memorandum of Understanding (MOU) DRAFT Template (The template may be used for extending the application of a Voluntary Agricultural District (VAD) county ordinance to an incorporated municipal area of the county)

-(VAD) Branan Memorandum to Voluntary Agricultural District Administrators (This memorandum was issued to Extension and other administrators of VADs to alert regarding an issue with VAD approval by County Commissioners.
+(TEMPLATE) Memorandum to Voluntary Agricultural District Administrators (This memorandum was issued to Extension and other administrators of VADs to alert regarding an issue with VAD approval by County Commissioners.

-(VAD) Model County Voluntary Agricultural District Ordinance (This template is the ‘long form’ ordinance that includes bylaws for VAD Board operation).
+(TEMPLATE) Model County Voluntary Agricultural District Ordinance (This template is the ‘long form’ ordinance that includes bylaws for VAD Board operation).